-Reducing the risk of bushfire to the community and environment is a fundamental part of DELWP's work, at the core of providing service that creates a liveable, inclusive and sustainable Victoria.
+Reducing the risk of bushfire to the community and environment is a fundamental part of our work.
+It's at the core of providing service that creates a liveable, inclusive and sustainable Victoria.

 Key findings and recommendations focused on:

 DELWP will ensure the right people are actively and meaningfully communicated with in a way that suits their needs

 Better integrate operational burn planning and operational implementation

 DELWP should focus on improving systems and processes, to ensure risk assessment reflects the broader landscape and resourcing is appropriate to that risk

 DELWP should thoroughly review its risk management and approvals processes, with risk assessments and outputs clear, current and useful